GHOST by Chris Green

 I took stock and went about making changes in my life.
 I persuaded Maddie we should move to a more rural location.
 The town had over the years turned into a tourist hotspot.
 It was now noisy and vulgar and the traffic was so bad it was no longer worth going out in the car.
 I stopped seeing my therapist.
 I realised she was, like many practitioners, a charlatan.
 There was no sense in throwing good money after bad here for little or no return.
 Perhaps most importantly of all, I gave up my job at the software development centre where I was a technical author.
 This is not the kind of writing I had envisioned I would be doing all those years ago.
 It was dull and soul-less.
 Furthermore, there was no joy in being a wage slave.
 Every day the task ahead was basically to describe how to reduce everything to either zero or one.

 Although previously I had never managed to keep so much as a spider plant alive, something inside me told me I should move into horticulture.
-It didn’t happen overnight but, slowly but surely, I became a successful orchid grower.
+I gravitated towards orchids.
+It didn’t happen overnight.
+There are many thousand of hybrids, and the most precious one are the most difficult to grow.
+Slowly but surely, though, I became a successful orchid grower.
 My ghost orchids, never before cultivated in this country, became much sought after.
 By nurturing the delicate plants, I found I was also feeding my spirit.
 I began to live in the light.
 I no longer had nightmares.